1,000+ Opportunities

 If your organization is not required to fill out a 990 form, we can discuss alternative financial documents, just let us know when applying for your grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits with annual revenue under $5M, based in Colorado or Northern California, with existing programs and a proven track record.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits with annual revenue under $5M, based in Colorado or Northern California, with existing programs and a proven track record.
+Confirm the full requirements in the official notice before applying.